agneschiang/LearnAutomation/README.md

 Java Folder
 - Maven Project
-  With seleniumtraining example --> Focus on end-to-end testing
+  With selenium training example --> Focus on end-to-end testing With example on how to read a csv file --> /Helpers/ReadExcel With example on how to do a API call  --> /Helpers/APICall